M. S. Balakrishnan: University of Pune

-He was appointed as a lecturer in Botany at the University of Poona.
-Balakrishnan was one of the senior students of Professor M.O.P.
-Iyengar, the father of Indian Algology.
-With his unique and highly skillful style of teaching, Balakrishnan made Algology a popular subject in the Department.
-In the beginning, his research programmes were centered on marine red algae which resulted in the creation of a new family, the Corynomorphaceae and taxonomic revisions in the orders Cryptonemiales and Gigartinales.
+Balakrishnan was a lecturer in Botany at the University of Poona.
+His research centered on marine red algae which resulted in the creation of a new family, the Corynomorphaceae and taxonomic revisions in the orders Cryptonemiales and Gigartinales.

-Based on his comparative studies of Indian and U.S. Pacific Cryptonemiaceae, Balakrishnan established two new Genera- Isabbottia and Norrisia.
-Subsequently, with the help of his doctoral students, he initiated broad based studies on freshwater and marine algae, their systematics, life histories, morphology, cytology and ecology resulting in nationally and internationally recognized contributions.
+Based on his comparative studies of Indian and U.S. Pacific Cryptonemiaceae, Balakrishnan established two new genera—Isabbottia and Norrisia.
+He researched broad aspects of freshwater and marine algae, including systematics, life histories, morphology, cytology and ecology.

-Some examples of his contributions are life history studies in Batrachospermum, studies on taxonomy and reproduction in Solieriaceae, cytology and life history of Indian Scytosiphonaceae, limnology of some of the lakes, algae in relation to water pollution, air borne algae etc. After his superannuation two of his students Professor B. B. Chaugule and Professor V. R. Gunale followed the path set by him while paying attention to current developments in Algology.
-In 1970 he took charge as Head of the Department of Botany, Poona University, and in 1972 he was appointed as Professor of Botany.
+Some examples of his contributions are life history studies in Batrachospermum, studies on taxonomy and reproduction in Solieriaceae, cytology and life history of Indian Scytosiphonaceae, limnology of some lakes in India, algae in relation to water pollution, and air borne algae.
+In 1970, he became the Head of the Department of Botany at Poona University and in 1972 he was appointed as a full professor of Botany.
 In this capacity he continued until his retirement in 1978.
-During his tenure, the Department of Botany flourished with the introduction of modern disciplines, and he gradually built up a research tradition in Phycology.
-He also guided quite a few students, some in branches other than Phycology, for the Ph.D.
-Degree of the University of Poona.

 In 1978, he was at Shivaji University Kolhapur continuing his teaching and research activities.
 From 1980 to 1986 he was in the Centre of Advanced Studies in Botany at the Madras University working on Indian marine algae.